This exciting former seaport melds a wealth of arts and history. A day in Bristol is a day well spent

 Bristol’s Museum and Art Gallery includes 19 galleries on three floors, taking visitors from dinosaurs and diamonds to the paintings of Renoir, Sisley and Pissarro.

 We’ve hardly introduced Bristol’s attractions, including Brunel’s 19th-century Clifton Suspension Bridge and the magnificent parish church of St. Mary Redcliffe, but the conclusion is easy: this isn’t a place easy to see in a day.
-You would certainly be justified planning to linger another day.
+You would certainly be justified in planning to linger another day.

 Moving on from Bristol